SunilKuYadav/hr-coding-challenge/README.md

 ## Warm-up Challenges

 1. How is a bubble sort algorithm implemented?
+[Solution in JS](./code/warmup/javascript/001.js)
 2. How is a merge sort algorithm implemented?
+[Solution in JS](./code/warmup/javascript/002.js)
 3. How do you count the occurrence of a given character in a string?
+[Solution in JS](./code/warmup/javascript/003.js)
 4. How do you print the first non-repeated character from a string?
+[Solution in JS](./code/warmup/javascript/004.js)
 5. How do you convert a given String into int like the atoi()?
+[Solution in JS](./code/warmup/javascript/005.js)
 6. How do you implement a bucket sort algorithm?
+[Solution in JS](./code/warmup/javascript/006.js)
 7. How do you implement a counting sort algorithm?
+[Solution in JS](./code/warmup/javascript/007.js)
 8. How do you remove duplicates from an array in place?
+[Solution in JS](./code/warmup/javascript/008.js)
 9. How do you reverse an array in place in Java?
+[Solution in JS](./code/warmup/javascript/009.js)
 10. How are duplicates removed from an array without using any library?
+[Solution in JS](./code/warmup/javascript/010.js)
 11. How is a radix sort algorithm implemented?
+[Solution in JS](./code/warmup/javascript/011.js)
 12. How do you swap two numbers without using the third variable?
+[Solution in JS](./code/warmup/javascript/012.js)
 13. How do you check if two rectangles overlap with each other?
+[Solution in JS](./code/warmup/javascript/013.js)
 14. How do you design a vending machine?
+[Solution in JS](./code/warmup/javascript/014.js)
 15. How do you find the missing number in a given integer array of 1 to 100?
+[Solution in JS](./code/warmup/javascript/015.js)
 16. How do you find the duplicate number on a given integer array?
+[Solution in JS](./code/warmup/javascript/016.js)
 17. How do you find duplicate numbers in an array if it contains multiple duplicates?
+[Solution in JS](./code/warmup/javascript/017.js)
 18. Difference between a stable and unstable sorting algorithm?
+[Solution in JS](./code/warmup/javascript/018.js)
 19. How is an iterative quicksort algorithm implemented?
+[Solution in JS](./code/warmup/javascript/019.js)
 20. How do you find the largest and smallest number in an unsorted integer array?
+[Solution in JS](./code/warmup/javascript/020.js)
 21. How do you reverse a linked list in place?
 22. How to add an element at the middle of the linked list?
 23. How do you sort a linked list in Java?